JetBlue Park: Opening

 The first game played in JetBlue park was on March 3, 2012, against Northeastern University.
-However, the first Grapefruit League game played at the park (the third game overall) was played on March 4, 2012 against the crosstown rival Minnesota Twins.
+However, the first Grapefruit League game played at the park (the third game overall) was played on March 4, 2012, against the crosstown rival Minnesota Twins.
 On March 4 the ceremonial first pitch saw eight current players catching, with the balls brought onto the field by Carl Yastrzemski, Jim Rice, Luis Tiant, and Dwight Evans.
 The first homer at the field was hit in the opening game by Lars Anderson and was a grand slam.
 The home team won, 8–3.

 Tenants

 In addition to serving as the home field for Red Sox spring training games JetBlue Park is the home field for the FCL Red Sox, who play in the Rookie-level Florida Complex League (FCL) during the summer.
-The park also one of the host venues for the annual Roy Hobbs World Series and serves as a venue for local festivals, circuses, conferences, and many other events.
-In May, 2013, JetBlue Park was the host site for the final round games of the Florida High School Athletic Association's statewide high school baseball championship tournament.
+The park is also one of the host venues for the annual Roy Hobbs World Series and serves as a venue for local festivals, circuses, conferences, and many other events.
+In May 2013, JetBlue Park was the host site for the final round games of the Florida High School Athletic Association's statewide high school baseball championship tournament.